 - tossed through veggies, seafood and chicken

-I am sure you are going to come up with a few uses of your own.
-Share them in the comments at the end of the post.
+I am sure you will come up with a few uses of your own.
+Please share them in the comments at the end of the post.
 I am always looking for new ideas too!

 Spring into winter

-Make hay while the sun shines … fragrant herbs are so abundant in spring, make a stash of pesto and preserve it for winter.
+Make hay while the sun shines.
+Fragrant, nutrient-dense herbs are so abundant in spring, make a stash of pesto and preserve it for winter.

-3 cups of spring greens, not too tightly packed
+- 3 cups of spring greens (not too tightly packed to avoid bruising)

-- Add garlic and parmesan to bowl.
+- Add garlic and parmesan to a bowl.
 Pulse several times and then scrape down the bowl.

-- Restart food processor and add the olive oil in a steady stream while it is going.
+- Restart food processor and add the olive oil in a steady stream.
 When the pesto is at a consistency you like stop the machine.